gaopengcuhk/Unofficial-Pix2Seq/README.md

 # Unofficial-Pix2Seq
 Unofficial implementation of Pix2SEQ

+# Aim
-# This project aims for a step by step replication of Pix2Seq starting from DETR codebase.
+This project aims for a step by step replication of Pix2Seq starting from DETR codebase.

 # Acknowledegement